kylerm42/DankMaterialShell/README.md

 ```

 #### 2. Install fonts
-*Inter Variable* and *Fira Code* are not strictly required, but they are the default fonts of dms.
+*Inter Variable* and *FiraCode Nerd Font* are not strictly required, but they are the default fonts of dms.

 #### 2.1 Install Material Symbols
 ```bash